 The Board consists of seven members.
 The Board is divided into three classes, with the members of each class serving staggered, three-year terms; however, the initial members of the three classes have initial terms of one, two and three years, respectively.
-The terms of our Class I directors will expire at the 2020 annual meeting of shareholders; the term of our Class III directors will expire at the Annual Meeting.
+The terms of the Company's Class I directors will expire at the Annual Meeting; the terms of the Company's Class III directors will expire at the 2021 annual meeting of shareholders; and the terms of the Company's Class III directors will expire at the 2022 annual meeting of shareholders.

 Messrs.
-Finn and Kaye serve as Class I directors (with terms expiring in 2020).
+Finn and Kaye serve as Class I directors (with terms expiring at the Annual Meeting).
 Messrs.
 Temple and Ostrover serve as Class II directors (with terms expiring in 2021).
 Messrs.
-D'Alelio, Packer, and Kirshenbaum serve as Class III directors (with terms expiring at the Annual Meeting).
+D'Alelio, Packer, and Kirshenbaum serve as Class III directors (with terms expiring in 2022).